-What is a solstice?
 The earliest people on Earth knew that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shifted in a regular way throughout the year.
-They built monuments such as Stonehenge in England – or, for example, at Machu Picchu in Peru – to follow the sun’s yearly progress.
+They built monuments such as Stonehenge in England and at Machu Picchu in Peru to follow the sun’s yearly progress.

 For us on the northern part of Earth, the shortest day comes at the solstice.
-After the winter solstice, the days get longer, and the nights shorter.
+After the December solstice, the days will get longer, and the nights shorter.

 For all of Earth’s creatures, nothing is so fundamental as the length of daylight.
 After all, the sun is the ultimate source of all light and warmth on Earth.

 The December solstice marks the shortest day of the year in the Northern Hemisphere and longest day in the Southern Hemisphere.
 But the earliest sunset – or earliest sunrise if you’re south of the equator – happens before the December solstice.
-Many people notice this, and ask about it.

-In early December, true solar noon comes nearly 10 minutes earlier by the clock than it does at the solstice around December 22.
+In early December, true solar noon comes nearly 10 minutes earlier by the clock than it does at the solstice around December 21.
 With true noon coming later on the solstice, so will the sunrise and sunset times.

 It’s this discrepancy between clock time and sun time that causes the Northern Hemisphere’s earliest sunset and the Southern Hemisphere’s earliest sunrise to precede the December solstice.

+Yes!
 The precise date of the earliest sunset depends on your latitude.
 At mid-northern latitudes, it comes in early December each year.
 At northern temperate latitudes farther north – such as in Canada and Alaska – the year’s earliest sunset comes around mid-December.
 Close to the Arctic Circle, the earliest sunset and the December solstice occur on or near the same day.

 By the way, the latest sunrise doesn’t come on the solstice either.
 From mid-northern latitudes, the latest sunrise comes in early January.

-The exact dates vary, but the sequence is always the same: earliest sunset in early December, shortest day on the solstice around December 21, latest sunrise in early January.
+The exact dates vary, but the sequence is always the same: earliest sunset in early December, shortest day on the solstice around December 22, latest sunrise in early January.

 And so the cycle continues.